Black Beauty; Photographic print on photo baryta paper; 110 x 130cm

 Bridgeman is a multi-disciplinary artist based in Brisbane, Australia, belonging to the Yuri clan of Chimbu province, Papua New Guinea.
 Bridgeman is a recent graduate from the Queensland College of Art, Griffith University, whose work ranges from photography, video, performance, sculpture, installation and works on paper.

-Black Beauty from Brisbane-based artist Eric Bridgeman's series New Photographs From Kokwara Trail 2010, explores his interest in ethnographic photographic portraiture, and how photography has influenced national and cultural identity in his homeland of Papua New Guinea.
-New Photographs From Kokwara Trail 2010, was completed after Bridgeman spent three months in the Highlands of Papua New Guinea, in remote communities where his family is based.
+Eric Bridgeman’s series New Photographs From Kokwara Trail 2010 explores his interest in ethnographic photographic portraiture, and how photography has influenced national and cultural identity in his homeland of Papua New Guinea.
+New Photographs From Kokwara Trail 2010 was completed after Bridgeman spent three months in the Highlands of Papua New Guinea, in remote communities where his family is based.
 Belonging to the Yuri clan of Chimbu Province, Bridgeman spent most of this period closely observing the impact of Western influences on contemporary cultural identity, and more significantly how ethnographic studies of the past have maintained a strong presence in contemporary national identity.
 On this occasion Bridgeman became opposed to the idea of creating photographs in Papua New Guinea, instead allowing himself to reflect on his experiences through reconstruction, slap-stick, and parody.

-In Black Beauty, Bridgeman constructs an extreme representation of a young woman posing for the camera, in a stance that suggests defiance on behalf of the subject.
-Raising many questions relating to ethnographic photography, including authenticity and ethical representation of the ‘native' identity, Bridgeman's Black Beauty is presented as a postcolonial identity of resistance, dismissing the categorical and archetypal depictions that once aided in the promotion and consumption of PNG as Australia's next frontier.
+With Black Beauty, Bridgeman constructs an extreme representation of a young woman posing for the camera, in a stance that suggests defiance on behalf of the subject.
+Raising many questions relating to ethnographic photography, including authenticity and ethical representation of the native’ identity, Bridgeman’s Black.